 Use correct products for your skin type & ask for free samples

-Now that you have established the desired routine to achieve a clear skin, you should determine what kind skin type you have.
+Now that you have established the desired routine to achieve clear skin, you should determine what kind of skin type you have.
 After that, start looking for products that might be working for your skin type and condition.

 Now I have a huge amount of samples for different products and whenever I need a change in my routine or new products, I can try out the samples before I buy a full-size product.

 Think about using dietary supplements

 It’s important to eat well and a variety of foods to have healthy skin.
 I really hoped that with the help of the paleo diet my skin would improve a lot, as other people had noted, but sadly it did not work for me.

 Even if we eat well, sometimes it’s impossible to get all the needed vitamins and minerals from the food, so supplements come in handy then.

 These supplements have helped a lot with my skin condition, especially Zinc and Vitamin D3.
 Read more about the supplements I’m taking and their benefits from these iHerb haul posts.

 *Always consult with your doctor before taking any supplements.